OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Overview

 There's no one-size-fits-all approach to authentication.
-You should first consider whether the authentication you use is appropriate for your app.
-In general, authentication can be based on one or more of the following:
+You should first consider whether the authentication method(s) used are appropriate for the app.
+Authentication can be based on one or more of the following:

 - Something the user knows (password, PIN, pattern, etc.)
 - Something the user has (SIM card, one-time password generator, or hardware token)